lgatto/2017_11_16_OpenConCam/content.md

 - There are multiple ways to fight any battle, and often several are needed in parallel: **official** procedure and **community** efforts.

+## It's not only personal

+I started this presentation by sharing my experience, and highlighting how the current unethical research environment affected me, as an individual.
+But it's not about me, of course.
+It would be too easy to those, who don't have ethical research high on their agenda, to dismiss everything in a blink of an eye.

+There is of course a community of ECR - PhD students, postdocs, tenure-tracked researchers, ... - on whose shoulders I stand at this very moment.
+These are the researchers that do the research, the all too often silent working force that drive research every single day.
+These are the researchers who have signed or publicly support this campaign.
+And there are many more that haven't yet.

 ## Final word